-Activities of the MGA Member Agencies
+Activities of MGA Member Agencies

-Monitoring: The individual MGA member agencies conduct groundwater, streamflow and watershed monitoring in the Basin that informs the management of their respective agencies.
-The MGA does not contribute towards these monitoring efforts and these costs are not included in the MGA's estimate of the cost to implement the GSP.
-However, the results of these monitoring activities relevant to the MGA will also serve to inform Basin assessment.
+Monitoring: Individual MGA member agencies conduct groundwater, streamflow and watershed monitoring that informs the management responsibilities of their respective agencies.
+The MGA does not contribute towards these monitoring efforts and these costs are not included in the MGA's estimated implementation costs.
+However, the results of these monitoring activities are relevant to the MGA and will inform sustainable Basin management and assessment.